Logius-standaarden/NL-GOV-profile-for-CloudEvents/Context Attributes.md

 #### CloudEvents-NL

 Constraints:
-- JSON-format SHOULD be used (The [Nederlandse API Strategie](https://docs.geostandaarden.nl/api/API-Strategie/) knows API-Design Rules Extensions in development.
+- JSON-format SHOULD be used (see [[[ADR]]].
 Part of this is the intention to name JSON as the primary representation format for APIs.
-Because APIs play an important role in communicating events (eg when using the webhook pattern) the JSON format is preferred to use for payload data).
+Because APIs play an important role in communicating events (e.g., when using the webhook pattern) the JSON format is preferred to use for payload data).

 ### dataschema